His First And Last Blue Jays Game.

 What to do?

 I did indeed get a seat on the bus and I remember being a bit shaken on the ride home thinking about what I had just witnessed.
-I assume the guy who died had also attended the game.
-Afterall, there was absolutely no other reason for anyone to be there on the shores of Lake Ontario on that day.
+I can only assume the guy who died had also attended the game.
+Afterall, there was absolutely no other reason for anyone to be there on the shores of Lake Ontario that day.
 I wondered why he was in such a hurry.

 Maybe he was running to meet someone.